-Choose a proper hitch for your vehicle and trailer.
-SUBARU does not offer accessory trailer hitches.
+If use of a non-genuine hitch is unavoidable, be sure the hitch is suited to your vehicle and trailer.
 Consult with a professional hitch supplier to assist you in choosing an appropriate hitch for your vehicle.
 Be sure to follow all of the hitch manufacturer's instructions for installation and use.